A group of students in a workshop

 Covid raised concerns for the visibility of women within the workplace, with working from home and the adjustments to Covid life halting the progression of many businesses and individuals.
 “69% of young women claiming Universal Credit since March 2020 reported they had done so for the first time” (Women’s Budget Group, 2020/21).

-Young people attending school or university were equally impacted as the adjustment to online learning and remaining in isolation added an extra layer of stress to applying for job roles.
+Students attending school or university were equally impacted as the adjustment to online learning and remaining in isolation added an extra layer of stress to applying for job roles.

 The Prince’s Trust Youth Index 2022 makes reference to the wellbeing of women after the pandemic: